Effective August 2019

 We may collect your personal data directly from you, as well as from other parties.
 This includes personal data where you apply for a joint product or service (e.g. joint accounts) or where you agree to act as a Third Party Authority for a client of ours, as well as from third parties, such as credit reference agencies, fraud prevention agencies, electoral roll, financial advisors, court records of debt judgments and introducers and other publicly available sources.

-Our legal basis for processing your personal data We will only process your data where we have a legal basis for doing so.
+We will only process your data where we have a legal basis for doing so.
 We may rely on the following legal bases for collecting and further processing your personal data:

 – Contractual necessity e.g. to fulfil our obligations in respect of your account, policy or service;